My Stepmother Is an Alien: Critical response

-Variety called the film a "failed attempt to mix many of the film genres associated with the 'alien' idea into a sprightly romp."
-TV Guide gave the film one star, calling it "A standard formula comedy [which] tries to emulate popular alien-on-Earth films like Starman.
-Had it actually been told from the perspective of the scientist's daughter, as the title suggests, it might have been more appealing, but instead a predictable, amateurish script shifts the focus elsewhere."
-Writing in People, Peter Travers said that director Richard Benjamin "tries to disguise the threadbare plot with explosions and special-effects hardware", and called the film "a clanking bore, except for Basinger—a potential star still waiting for the vehicle that will let her shine.
-Her comic talent glimmers in a scene where she learns what a kiss is."
-Time Out wrote, "The film offers several entertaining sequences, [but My Stepmother Is an Alien] is marred by cruel and juvenile gags."
+Variety called the film a "failed attempt" to mix many film genres "into a sprightly romp".
+TV Guide gave the film one star, calling it "A standard formula comedy" with "a predictable, amateurish script".
+Writing in People, Peter Travers said that director Richard Benjamin "tries to disguise the threadbare plot" and called the film "a clanking bore, except for Basinger".
+Time Out wrote that despite several entertaining sequences, the film is marred by cruel and juvenile gags."

-On Rotten Tomatoes, the film has a score of 20% based on reviews from 25 critics, with an average rating of 4/10.
-The consensus states: "Kim Basinger is otherworldly funny in this harebrained sci-fi rom com, but she still can't save My Stepmother Is an Alien from alienating intelligent earthlings."
-On Metacritic, the film has a weighted average score of 47 out of 100 based on 14 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an average rating of 20% based on 25 reviews, with an average rating of 4/10.
+The website's critics consensus reads: "Kim Basinger is otherworldly funny in this harebrained sci-fi rom com, but she still can't save My Stepmother Is an Alien from alienating intelligent earthlings."
+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.